KoneMuhammad/KoneMuhammad/README.md

 Android Developer
 ---
-using KMP to build something that people will make a remark about (hopefully)
+using KMP helping teams integrate this amazing new framework.